jyichyuan/BasicSpringAPI/README.md

 ## Overview

-This is a Spring Boot API designed to [briefly describe the purpose of your API, e.g., "manage a sweet potato packing service" or "provide endpoints for managing traffic lights"].
+This is a Spring Boot API designed to manage users in a mongodb.

 ## Features